 - Regardless of whether a company meets the requirements of Prop65, it is cheaper to put it on their products than risk a costly lawsuit to prove they don’t need to.

 California law requires that our natural herbal products, like many other natural products, must be sold with the following notice in California:

-Our products meet or exceed all applicable Federal safety standards, which are extensive.
-However, a unique California law (Prop 65) requires the above warning in many situations.
-In California, similar warnings are posted in almost every hotel, gas station, or parking garage, and on a great many other places and products as well.
+In California, similar notices are posted in almost every hotel, gas station, or parking garage and on many other places and products.

-In 1986, the people of California passed a ballot initiative proposition, now commonly known as "Prop 65," that was primarily designed to prevent the dumping of toxic chemicals into California waters.
-However, it also required warnings on products that contain certain chemicals.
-The law is enforced solely by civil lawsuits, which may be brought either by public authorities or private persons.
+In 1986, the people of California passed a ballot initiative proposition, now commonly known as "Prop 65," primarily designed to prevent the dumping of toxic chemicals into California waters.
+However, it also required warnings on products that contained certain chemicals.
+The law is enforced solely by civil lawsuits, which public authorities or private persons may bring.
 Although the law was well-intentioned, it has caused many unforeseen consequences.
-And because it was passed by a ballot initiative, avoiding the usual legislative process, it's difficult to change.
+And because it was passed by a ballot initiative, avoiding the usual legislative process, it's challenging to change.

 Prop 65 applies to any product or service received or used in California.
-As applied to foods, Prop 65 makes no distinction between natural and artificial chemicals, and although it excludes "naturally occurring" chemicals in foods, that term doesn't include man-made pollutants that may end up in natural products through processes outside of the manufacturer's control.
+Prop 65 makes no distinction between natural and artificial chemicals when applied to foods.
+It excludes "naturally occurring" chemicals in foods that may end up in natural products through processes outside the manufacturer's control.
 Prop 65 does not distinguish between:

 - chemicals that result from natural phenomena like volcanic activity

-- chemicals that result from the worldwide soil, water, and air pollution that are naturally absorbed by plants
+- chemicals that result from the worldwide soil, water, and air pollution that plants naturally absorb

 - those that are the result of local/regional problems like pesticide overspray or chemical leaks